duytuanvn/BSXLLAddin/README.md

 **INTRODUCTION TO "BSXLLAddin"**

-"BSXLLAddin" is a library that supports creating XLL add-ins for Excel in Delphi or C++ Builder in the easiest way.
+"BSXLLAddin" is a library that supports creating XLL add-ins for Excel in Delphi in the easiest way.
 "BSXLLAddin" allows you to create UDF functions in two ways:

 + Method 1: Using basic Delphi language